Skip to main content

 This course is suitable if you have completed the complete beginner course with us or you are at a similar level.
 In order to join the course, you are required to be able to read Hiragana fluently.

-During the post beginner's course, you will:
+During the post beginner's course, you will learn to:

 • be introduced to some aspects of traditional and modern Japanese culture, society, customs, and habits.